 1. In action

 Matching aprons and sweet cookies for the win!
 One way to make the photo shoot process much easier for everyone involved– especially the kids — is to have some sort of activity they can partake in while the photographer (or a series of self-timers) takes the photos.
 Having the kiddos bake and decorate cookies is a great example.
 Just make sure the area is well lit (notice the lighting in this photo is really even without any harsh shadows).

 2. Getting cozy under a blanket

-Give your Christmas cards that cozy feel by taking your family photo under one cozy blanket in the outdoors.
+Give your Christmas cards that cozy feel by taking your family photo of you all sharing one cozy blanket in the outdoors.
 If you have a family quilt, this is a great time to use it.
 Otherwise, go for colors that pop like this red one.

 3. Squishy Cheeks